microsoft/reactxp/docs/docs/components/view.md

 // If true, renders children within the safe area boundaries of a device, i.e. with
 // padding with ensure the children don't cover navigation bars, toolbars etc.
-useSafeInsets: boolean = undefined; // iOS only
+useSafeInsets: boolean = false; // iOS only
 ```

 ## Styles